Kwame Kwei-Armah: Early life

 Kwei-Armah was born at Hillingdon Hospital in West London, and named Ian Roberts.
 He changed his name when he was aged 19 after tracing his family history (in which he first became interested as a child after watching the TV series Roots), through the slave trade back to his ancestral African roots in Ghana, descendant of Coromantins.
 His parents were born in Grenada, then a British colony.
 His maternal grandmother moved to Trinidad, where she died, leaving her five children including Kwei-Armah's mother as orphans in Grenada.
 Kwei-Armah's mother moved to Britain in 1962.
 His father, Eric, moved to Britain in 1960, at a time when there was high unemployment in Grenada, and found work in London at the local Quaker Oats factory.

 When he was one year old, Kwei-Armah's family moved to a two-storey terraced house in Southall where they let two rooms to help to pay for the mortgage.
 Kwei-Armah started at his first primary school as a five-year-old, and after a teacher disciplined him by kicking him in the back, his mother took on three jobs to pay for him and his two siblings to go to a private stage school, the Barbara Speake Stage School in London – working as a child minder, as a night nurse at Hillingdon Hospital, and doing some hairdressing work.
 He also attended The Salvation Army, and received musical training there.
 At the age of about 35, his mother had a stroke leading to left-sided weakness, from which she slowly recovered.

 Kwei-Armah grew up in West London's Southall in the 1970s at a time when Asian families were moving in and white families were moving out, and he perceived animosity from the Asian community towards the Afro-Caribbean community.
-One day, at the time of the April 1979 Southall riots, his father came home after the evening work-shift and took him out to see the Hambrough Tavern on fire.
+One day, at the time of Friday 3 July 1981Southall riots, his father came home after the evening work-shift and took him out to see the Hambrough Tavern on fire.
 Kwei-Armah saw a police van arrive, and when the police started to charge at the crowd using batons and shields he ran home frightened.
 He claims to have seen from the upstairs front room the police chasing black and Asian boys along the street followed by skinheads, who also had batons and shields, chasing behind the police.
 The event shocked him making him feel that he was living in an alien environment, and reinforced his resolve to do well in his education.
 He later wrote about the event in his first play, A Bitter Herb.